DeForestt/aflat/Docs.md

 # Documentation For AFlat Programming Language
-## Trust the programmer philosophy
-AFlat aims to trust that developers know what they are doing.
-It allows and encourages things that many other modern languages do not, such as pointer asthmatic, memory management, and so on.
-While aflat does allow some developers to do some dangerous things, it also provides optional safety features that can be used to prevent some of the more dangerous things.
-AFlat is not a language for everyone, but it is a language for careful developers who want to have more control over their code and their programs.
+## Design and safety model
+AFlat is a low-level language that keeps manual control visible.
+It supports pointer arithmetic, manual memory management, raw system calls, unsafe casts, and C interop.
+These capabilities are not memory-safe by default.

+The language also provides enforceable tools for reducing common ownership and mutation errors.
+Ownership transfers are explicit, borrowed values can be marked as loans, unique types cannot be copied freely, and mutability can be configured per project.
+These checks improve the guarantees of code that uses them, but they do not make arbitrary pointer or foreign-function code safe.
 <br>

 ### Development Best Practices